Proctitis: Treatment

-Treatment for proctitis varies depending on severity and the cause.
+Treatment for proctitis varies depending on the severity and the cause.
 For example, the physician may prescribe antibiotics for proctitis caused by bacterial infection.
 If the proctitis is caused by Crohn's disease or ulcerative colitis, the physician may prescribe the drug 5-aminosalicyclic acid (5ASA) or corticosteroids applied directly to the area in enema or suppository form, or taken orally in pill form.
 Enema and suppository applications are usually more effective, but some patients may require a combination of oral and rectal applications.

-Another treatment available is that of fiber supplements such as Metamucil.
+Another treatment available is that of stool softeners such as Metamucil.
 Taken daily these may restore regularity and reduce pain associated with proctitis.

 Chronic radiation proctitis is usually treated first-line with sucralfate enemas.
 These are non-invasive and are effective in diffuse, distal disease.
-Other treatments may include mesalamine suppositories, vitamin E, hyperbaric oxygen, or short chain fatty acid enemas; however these treatments are only supported by observational or anecdotal evidence.
+Other treatments may include mesalamine suppositories, vitamin E, hyperbaric oxygen, or short chain fatty acid enemas; however, these treatments are only supported by observational or anecdotal evidence.